 If someone is the target of a federal investigation, or has reason to believe they soon will be, it is absolutely essential that this person contract the counsel of an experienced federal criminal attorney as soon as possible.

-Alexander J. Smith-Johnson, Esq is an award-winning Jacksonville criminal defense lawyer who boasts over 600 cases resolved, and more than forty jury trials participated in to date.
+Darryl R. Smith, Esq is an award-winning Jacksonville criminal defense lawyer who boasts over 600 cases resolved, and more than forty jury trials participated in to date.

 Being charged with a federal crime is very different from a state or local criminal charge, even a felony.
 When federal law has been violated, defendants must face prosecution under Federal guidelines, the consequences and terms of custody of which can be much more severe for a conviction under those terms.